tom-draper/persona/README.md

 python src/main.py <location>
 ```

-The generated persona can be limited to only specific features using flags.
+The generated persona can be limited to specific features using the feature flags to include.

 ```py
 python src/main.py <location> --age --location --language
 ```

-The number of personas generated can be increased using the `-n` flag.
+Multiple personas can be generated at once using the `-n` flag.

 ```py
 python src/main.py <location> -n <count>